 Ashwagandha is quite often referred to as the equivalent of ginseng, and it is a great plant in helping in different health conditions.
 Such as stress, strength, strengthens muscle tone, improves memory (promotes poor memory and protects your brain against aging), immunity, blood pressure, anxiety; it is good for lack of concentration, infertility, arthritis, rheumatism, relaxant (taken just before bed to relax) and exhaustion.

 And as its second name ‘smelling like a horse,’ ashwagandha is used a lot to gain a sexual potency of a stallion,g as an aphrodisiac and for sexual impotence.
-Here are most important Ashwagandha benefits for men and women:
+Here are the most important Ashwagandha benefits for men and women:

 Benefits for Women